 Without priority given to careers education and advice at school and in HE and FE provision, there are gaps in careers guidance, and soft and technical skills that employers need.
-A focus on academic routes at school and FE and HE providers incentivised to deliver qualifications rather than skills, means that opportunities are missed to skill up young people in Cambridgeshire and Peterborough for local jobs and future opportunities.
+A focus on academic routes at school in combination with FE and HE providers incentivised to deliver qualifications rather than skills, means that opportunities are missed to upskill young people in Cambridgeshire and Peterborough for local jobs and future opportunities.